 The CRASH-4 trial will test early IM TXA treatment in older adults with mild TBI.
-PK research has shown that TXA is rapidly absorbed after IM injection in trauma patients, without local side effects.
-This means that paramedics can give IM TXA before transport to hospital, and for those who do not travel by ambulance, IM TXA can be given immediately on hospital arrival (without waiting for IV cannula insertion).
-Although absorption from muscle involves a short delay compared with IV treatment, our PK data show that immediate IM treatment can achieve therapeutic levels much sooner than with a delayed IV injection.
+PK research has not travel by ambulance, IM TXA can be given immediately on hospital arrival (without waiting for treatment, our PK data show that immediate IM treatment can achieve therapeutic levels much sooner than with a delayed IV injection.